Annie Adams, DVM – Associate Veterinarian

 Karin Schorr Shelby—Hospital Administrator

 Karin is the youngest daughter of Dr. Schorr and has worked with her father, on and off, since she was a young girl, at his clinic in Washington.
 Among other jobs, she has worked as a veterinary technician for many years, including while finishing her Bachelor of Sciences degree from University of Arizona, December 1994.
 After taking 6 months off to be a ski instructor in Colorado and traveling abroad a bit, Karin came back to run University Pet Clinic in 1996.
-Karin has a daughter and son.
+Karin has a daughter and son who love playing with their Aussie Rescue dog “Dillon”, her new dog “Gracie”, their chickens, and their tortoises, “Big Daddy” and “Turtle”.

 Chris B.—Certified Veterinary Technician